lmgveerhoek/rescan/README.md

 Scan your Plex media libraries for missing files and triggers rescans when needed.<br/>
-This is a good once over in case your autoscan tool misses an import or an upgrade from your *arr<br/> It can also provide Discord notification summaries.
+This is a good once over in case your autoscan tool misses an import or an upgrade from your *arr<br/> It can also provide Discord notification summaries.<br/>
 <img alt="rescan" src="assets/discord.png" width="400">
 ## Features